Incorrect Component Placement

 - Contamination by dust, dirt, or other foreign material

-– Use air filtration systems and environmental controls
+- Use air filtration systems and other environmental controls to minimize the presence of airborne contaminants in your assembly area.

 - Inadequate electrical testing and functional verification